MartinVondrak/billing-yard/README.md

 * **country** - the country in the address of the business entity
 * **company** - the identifier given by Czech authority of the business entity
 * **street** - the identifier for VAT purpose of the business entity
-    * optional if business entity is not VAT payer
+    * optional if business entity is not a VAT payer

 ### Invoice for a non VAT payer